Tesla Powerwall 3 is a premium home battery that stores electricity from your solar panels, the grid, or both.

 Powerwall 2 vs Powerwall 3

 Powerwall 3 is Tesla’s newer home battery.
-The big difference is that Powerwall 3 is designed as a more integrated solar and battery system, with inverter functionality built in for many setups.
+The biggest difference is that Powerwall 3 is designed as a more integrated solar and battery system, with built-in solar inverter functionality for many installations.

 | Feature | Tesla Powerwall 3 | Tesla Powerwall 2 |